 One limitation of our analysis is that our model is static and only considers two points in time: the time of contract negotiation and the time when the final stock price is realized.
 We are aware that other events that are not specified in our model might occur between these two time points.
-Specifically, our model does not include any new grants, gradual vesting, and contract renegotiation.
+Specifically, our model does not include any new grants, gradual vesting, or contract renegotiation.

 Our model faces the challenge that the initial optimal contract may lose its incentive effect over time in a dynamic world.
-One way of restoring CEO incentives is to award new grants and another way is to renegotiate the contract.
-First, when a firm performs poorly after the initial incentives are provided, the option will be deep out of the money and provide little incentives.
+One way of restoring CEO incentives is to award new grants and another is to renegotiate the contract.
+First, when a firm performs poorly after the initial incentives are provided, the option will be deep out of the money and will provide few incentives.
 A potential solution is to issue new option grants at the money.
-An alternative way is to renegotiate the contract and lower the exercise price of the out-of-the-money options (Acharya, John, and Sundaram (2000) and Brenner, Sundaram, and Yermack (2000)), but it is controversial as it seems to reward the CEO for failure.
-Second, when a firm performs extremely well, the options will be well into the money and they resemble stock that have little or no risk-taking incentives.
+An alternative way is to renegotiate the contract and lower the exercise price of the out-of-the-money options (Acharya et al. (2000) and Brenner et al. (2000)), but it is controversial as it seems to reward the CEO for failure.
+Second, when a firm performs extremely well, the options will be well into the money and will resemble stock that provide few or no risk-taking incentives.
 In this scenario, firms may give additional option grants to introduce convexity into the contract.
-In both cases, the inclusion of new grants and contract renegotiation can introduce more convexity into the contract and better align our model to the data.
-This leads to a lower risk avoidance measure and a higher pay for performance sensitivity.
+In both cases, contract renegotiation or the inclusion of new grants can introduce more convexity into the contract and this would align our model better to the data.
+This leads to a lower measure of risk avoidance and a greater pay-for-performance sensitivity.

 Core and Guay (1999) provide empirical evidence that firms use new equity grants to move CEOs towards their optimal incentive levels.
 They estimate a cross-sectional model of CEO incentives and take the residual of this model to predict any new grants to executives in the following year.
-They do not consider risk taking incentives and risk aversion.
+They do not consider risk-taking incentives and risk aversion.
 An alternative modeling approach would be to estimate an appropriate cross-sectional model similar to that of Core and Guay (1999).
-It would likely increase the precision of our risk avoidance measure, increase the convexity of our model and, consequently, increase the degree to which the theory lines up with the data.
+It would likely increase the precision of our risk-avoidance measure, increase the convexity of our model, and thus, increase the degree to which the theory lines up with the data.